All Episodes

 It would be better.

-Now uh Republicans were at a nine-point generic ballot deficit.
+Now, Republicans were at a nine-point generic ballot deficit.

-Uh that's a 22-point swing uh within a year.
+That's a 22-point swing within a year.

 That's almost unheard of.

-Um we're right where John is in terms of the president's disapproval numbers.
+We're right where John is in terms of the president's disapproval numbers.

 We have the approval a little bit higher, closer to 40, but that's not great.

-And the Republican advantage is seven in our poll, so somewhere in between that, which John has and that which Robert has but we're all picking up the same drift, and that is that the country's turning against this administration.
+Look, we're all picking up the same drift, and that is that the country's turning against this administration.

-That's that's becoming a phenomenal issue.
+That's becoming a phenomenal issue.

 The only group that I can see that is holding on to Biden at all, ironically, are voters who are 65 and over.

-They tend to be white liberal Democrats and independents.
+They tend to be white, liberal Democrats and independents.

 And I would say to the Republican Party, that's a group you always used to have.

-The virus is the thing that's motivating them still right now, but the Republicans need to aim their advertising at enlightening these older voters.
+But the Republicans need to aim their advertising at enlightening these older voters.

-The other other demographics have all turned on Biden, and the younger voters are among the ones who dislike him the absolute most.
+The other demographics have all turned on Biden, and the younger voters are among the ones who dislike him the absolute most.

 And rarely, John, as you know, do you ever see young voters supporting a Republican or disliking an incumbent Democrat?